joshajohnson/CBRhardware/README.md

 Prototyped a circuit on a breadboard, and want to get it onto a printed cicruit board but not sure how?
 If so this talk is for you!
 We will be going over how to to take a bunch of breakout boards with wires flying between them and get it onto a professional looking PCB.
 Multiple common microcontrollers, breakout boards, and other handy components will be covered, allowing you to take your electronic design to the next level.

+## 8/7/19 - uC102: Embedded Communication Protocols / ADC

+Following on from uC101 in which the low level functions of a microcontroller were explored, this workshop will delve into how embedded devices communicate, along with touching on Analog to Digital Converters.

+UART, SPI, I2C, and JTAG will all be discussed, along with writing code and communicating with UART, SPI, and I2C devices.

+Please bring along a laptop with the [Arduino IDE](https://www.arduino.cc/en/main/software) installed.
+Josh will have the installer files on the night as well.
+The [uC102](/uC102) folder contains resources which will be used.